Alan-Miller/voze/README.md

 #### _2. Third-party Java packages_

 There are several different algorithms for calculating similarity between strings.
-I considered simply finding some lightweight Java packages to do the job, even considering multiple packages based on their algorithms' different strengths.
+I considered simply finding some lightweight Java packages to do the job, considering multiple packages based on their algorithms' different strengths.
 In a real-world scenario, I would seriously consider this approach.
 No need to solve a problem someone else already invested a lot of effort into solving and wrapping up in a nice, lightweight package.
 And installing multiple packages would let our team consider some A/B testing to see which package provided the best word suggestions.
 In a code challenge situation however, I thought writing the code myself would create more opportunities for discussion.

 #### _3. Write a Jaro Score algorithm myself in Java_